Air Freight Packaging Requirements – Introduction

 Is your freight temperature sensitive?
 You must mention it on your SLI (Shipper’s Letter of Instructions).
 If your freight does not need “active cooling” during the flight, but should be kept within a certain temperature range (usually between 2°C and 8°C), no cool container (also called Envirotainer) is needed.
 The freight will still be transported within the temperature limits.

 However, if the flight needs to go through transit, the hold will be opened to remove the freight required for the stop over destination.
-This will cause a sudden change in temperature conditions within the hold.
+This will cause a sudden change in the ambient temperature within the hold.
 Hence, include special insulation in your list of requirements.

 Packaging Requirements For Temperature Controlled Freight – Passive Cooling